 Under the SEC and CFTC whistleblower programs, eligible whistleblowers can receive awards between 10% to 30% of the monetary sanctions collected from successful enforcement actions and prosecutions.
 The programs also provide confidentiality protections for whistleblowers and prohibits retaliation by employers against employees who provide the SEC or CFTC with information regarding violations of financial laws and regulations.

-Dodd-Frank built upon the 2002 Sarbanes-Oxley Act (SOX), a piece of corporate reform legislation passed following major scandals like Enron & WorldCom.
-SOX intended to protect investors from corporate accounting fraud by strengthening the accuracy and reliability of financial disclosures.
+Dodd-Frank built upon the 2002 Sarbanes-Oxley Act (SOX), a piece of corporate reform legislation passed following major scandals exposed by whistleblowers like Enron & WorldCom.
+SOX intended to protect investors from corporate accounting fraud by strengthening the accuracy and reliability of financial disclosures and offered the first protections for corporate whistleblowers.
 However, SOX’s whistleblower provisions were originally weaker than other successful laws.